colincoghill/oasisqe/source/upgrade_from_3.9.1.rst

 You can ask it to look at your database and report the status::

     Connecting to database:
-      host:  localhost
+    host:  engdbprd02.foe.auckland.ac.nz
     database:  oasisdb
     username:  oasisdb

     There is already an OASIS database here.
-    Detected DB Version 3.9.1
+    Detected DB Version 3.6

-    1 user records
+    68699 user records
-    0 question templates
+    3075 question templates
-    0 assessments
+    219 assessments

-    However it does not contain much data so may be safe to erase: oasisdb init --erase-existing
+    Contains non-default data.
+    It contains data, please be SURE you have the correct database settings and wish to erase the existing data before using the   --erase-existing   option.

 In this case it's telling us there's a 3.9.1 database.